arsoedjono/ez-env-variables/README.md

 * Formatting

-  Use `Format Document` command in the `Command Pallete`.
+  Use `Format Document` command in the `Command Palette`.
 It will also transform YML syntax to Dotenv variables.

   ![formatting](images/formatting.gif)